 Immediately, you can see a new column with the heading Size formed before the Color column.

-Read More: How to Insert a Column Between Every Other Column in Excel (3 Methods)
+Read More: How to Move Columns in Excel

 5. Employing VBA Code